galaxyproject/galaxy-hub/src/Teach/ComputingPlatforms/index.md

 autotoc: true
 title: Computing Platforms for Teaching with Galaxy
 ---
-PLACEHOLDER_INCLUDE(/Teach/Header)
+PLACEHOLDER_INCLUDE(/src/Teach/Header/index.md)

 <div class='right'></div>

-PLACEHOLDER_INCLUDE(/Teach/LinkBox)
+PLACEHOLDER_INCLUDE(/src/Teach/LinkBox/index.md)

 Just as [there are many platform choices for using Galaxy](/src/BigPicture/Choices/index.md), there are many platform choices for training with Galaxy.
 This page discusses the different options and plusses and minuses of each.
-Options [are summarized below](#the-bottom-line-which-platform-to-use).
+Options [are summarized below](/src/Teach/ComputingPlatforms/index.md#the-bottom-line-which-platform-to-use).

 # Terminology